gperreymond/node-cqrs-framework/README.md

 }
 ```

-Now, you have a client who consume the engine (we will see later how to implement this).
+Now, you have a client who consume the server (we will see later how to implement this).
 If you subscribe to : __BasicNopeCommand.Success__, you have this in return :

 ```